-(Avg. of Smartbook 0.15)

-plus

-(Avg. of 4 unit exams 0.70)
+(Avg. of Smartbook 0.20) plus (Avg. of 4 unit exams 0.80)

-plus

-(Final Exam 0.15)

 Student Behavioral Expectations or Conduct Policy:

 While the University experience is one which values academic freedom and liberty, it cannot reach its goals of facilitating learning if some structure does not exist.
 To that end, then, please review the following list of appropriate behaviors and act accordingly.
 If a student chooses to violate these expectations, I reserve the right request a change in their behavior.
 Repeat offenders may be permanently withdrawn from the class with an F or a W.